Frikanalen/frikanalen/README.md

     - Media asset server serving from Ceph
     - Upload receiver and file mover/processer migrating from systemd/SMB shares to k8s/Ceph
     - Docker container is very much needed for Open Broadcast Encoder (curmudgeonly build process)
-    - CasparCG deployed as Docker container - not necessarily in k8s though
+    - CasparCG deployed as Docker container - not necessarily in k8s though (stability test running now)

 ## Nice to have in the future:

-- It would be great to implement a transport stream analysis for Prometheus (so we can alert on irregularities)
 - It would be useful to have programmatically-generated test data for fkweb (so we can test and develop on realistic but anonymous data)
-- It would be very nice to be able to deploy our CRDs directly in the cloud (using some sort of templating?)
+- It would be very nice to be able to deploy our CRDs directly in the cloud to spin up a full developer instance (using some sort of templating?)
 - We should consider migrating to Istio - because it's, like, super neat

 License